top of page

 • no more than 12 per guide

 All guides must be legal with parque nacional certificaion.
 All visitors to the park must pay an admission fee in the form of a bracelet.
-This cost is generally included in the cost of the tour.
+This cost is generally included in the price of the tour.

 Ensure you only go with legal companies with the correct permits.
 Do not encourage pirate companies that do not respect the rules, the reef, or the local economy.